QUICK SUMMARY:

 This lack of understanding can lead to a lower SEO score and subpar performance in search engines.
 As you utilize an SEO checker to assess these factors, you're actually taking the first essential step towards transforming your client's website into a well-optimized platform primed for search engine success.

-Once that is complete, navigate to "Integrations" and enable the "Site Auditor".
-In this step, also enable any of our 80+ other marketing integrations, such as Google Analytics, Google Search Console, Google Lighthouse, as well as any of the other SEO site checkers you want to see backlink data from.
+When using the AgencyAnalytics SEO reporting software, also enable any of our 80+ other marketing integrations, such as Google Analytics, Google Search Console, Google Lighthouse, as well as any of the other SEO site checkers you want to see backlink data from.

 Incorporating SEO data from sources like Google Search Console, Google Lighthouse audits, and Google Analytics significantly enriches an SEO audit.
 Google Search Console offers invaluable insights into a website's visibility in search engine results pages, providing data on clicks, impressions, and indexing status.
 This data helps identify opportunities to enhance search engine optimization and identify areas of weakness that may be hindering the site's performance.